joesb/helios360/content/handbook/what/important-skills.md

 And go back up the hill.

+### Master for solving problems

+That said, problem-solving is a core constituent of delivery leadership, and excellent CDOs will be exceptional in this area.
+The skill is equally important when analysing your challenges and planning out how you'll address them as it is when needing to adapt to an obstruction on the fly.

+Part of your credibility ([discussed below](#credibility) in more depth) is your own pre-existing expertise in the organisation's industry, sector, and core business.
+You may also have important experience from a distinct specialism, data or design or engineering, say.
+You will undoubtedly lean on that history and long experience when tackling difficult problems — the pattern of thinking about problems that you've acquired over your career to date are transferable skills and will remain vital.

+The problems you'll experience when building your delivery strategy and executing on it will be approached in the same way:

+- define the problem;
+- analyse it;
+- generate solutions;
+- evaluate them;
+- select one (or two) as promising options;
+  - determine how you'll know it's a valid fix;
+- try out your options;
+  - (depending on the scale, you may just skip straight on [small] or run a pilot [large])
+- implement the best;
+- measure the impact and make adjustments.

+You know how it goes.

+### Catalyst for change

+- catalyst for change and transformation

 ### Think slow, act fast

 It's cheaper and quicker to find problems and see things fail when you're still planning your work.
 Reduce uncertainty with low-cost planning.

 Then, move quickly and deliver rapidly based on the thoroughgoing plans you've made.

-### Solving problems

-- expert problem solver

-### Catalyst for change

-- catalyst for change and transformation

 ---

-- Structured thinking
+## Structured thinking

 - analytical
 - systematic
 - focussed on usable processes

+---

-- Credibility
+## Credibility

 - built from wide knowledge, often technical
 - authority on the subject

+---

-- People-centric
+## People-centric

 - cheerleader for people and initiatives
 - recruit good people

+---

-- Calm under pressure
+## Calm under pressure

 - comfortable with many things spinning at once
 - tamer of chaos

+---

-- Lucky!
+## Lucky!